aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

-# Arma 3 / CSWR: Controlled Spawn & Waypoints Randomizr v4.0.1
+# Arma 3 / CSWR: Controlled Spawn & Waypoints Randomizr v4.5
 >*Dependencies: none.*

-CSWR is a script that spawns AI units once right before the mission starts and makes those units move randomly to waypoints forever in life, where spawn points and waypoints are pre-defined by Mission Editor through Eden marker's positions.
+CSWR is an Arma 3 script that spawns AI units and makes those units (with vehicle or not) move randomly to waypoints forever in life, where spawn points and waypoints are pre-defined by Mission Editor through Eden marker's positions.
 CSWR is able to spawn also ground vehicles with their crewmen, and accept pretty well unit loadout customization.
 CSWR doesn't change any original AI behavior after the spawn*.

 (*) Except in the case of vehicles with turrets, the CSWR forces its gunners to stay in the turrets, shooting to death, without ever disembarking.